|

 strum, a bridge to hold the strings, a way to tune the

-quality and craftsmanship of the parts separates the big-money guitars
+quality and craftsmanship of the parts separate the big-money guitars

 from the cheaper ones. |